leylannis/Image-Upsampling/README.md

-        Ensure "sample1_input_image.txt" is in your current directory Will run main with input and output parameters Then will produce line coverage output to the console
+        Ensure "sample1_input_image.txt" is in your current directory Will run main with input and output parameters Then will produce line coverage output to the console "make clean"
+        To remove all execubtables and other newly created files

 ### Code Details and Complexity:
     Interpolation Method 1: